 Generally, both Angular and React.js come with robust ecosystems.
 React is easier to grasp, but it requires multiple integrations like Redux to use it's potential fully.

 By the way, since React is a library, you can integrate it into any project, even if the project itself is written in Angular.
 (Why do this is a different debate though but such an opportunity exists).

 Why does size matter?
-The smaller the file, the faster it loads.
-The faster it loads, the high is the ranking – and, ultimately, the higher is the conversion rate (and margin).
+The smaller is the file, the faster it loads.
+The faster it loads, the higher is the ranking – and, ultimately, the conversion rate (and margin).

 How much does a web app cost?
 We're talking about web app development cost (and ways to cut it) in ' Web Application Cost: Factors and Prices'.